elliotgoodrich/ninjutsu-build/README.md

 A set of TypeScript libraries for creating ninja files (https://ninja-build.org/).

 Ninjutsu Build is built using itself.
-You can see the [configure.mjs](configure.mjs) script used to generate the corresponding [build.ninja](build.ninja) file.
+You can see the [configure.mjs](configure.mjs) script used to generate the `build.ninja` file.

 ## Why Ninjutsu Build?